tjesi/tjesi.github.io/_pages/teaching.md

 **Spring 2020:**

 * Calculus 3 – Linear Algebra ([TMA4115](https://www.ntnu.no/studier/emner/TMA4115)) at NTNU
-* Creative Work with ICT – Teacher Education ([EVL-LSPU401](https://www.hvl.no/studier/studieprogram/emne/evl-lspu401)) at HVL
+* Creative Work with ICT – Teacher Education (EVL-LSPU401) at HVL
-* Mathematical Modelling and ICT in the Teaching of Mathematics ([SKOLE6232](https://www.ntnu.edu/studies/courses/SKOLE6232)) at NTNU (guest lecture)
+* Math.
+Mod. and ICT in the Teaching of Mathematics ([SKOLE6232](https://www.ntnu.edu/studies/courses/SKOLE6232)) at NTNU (guest lecture)
 * Applied Programming for Teachers ([IT6204](https://www.ntnu.edu/studies/courses/IT6204)) at NTNU (guest lecture)

 **Fall 2019:**